across the world

 Complete dependence upon robotic automation is likely to be the future of manufacturing.
 Even today, robotic technology can be acquired for small scale manufacturing for around $20,000 that can deliver work for up to 6,000 hours.
 People working in the manufacturing industry would already know that this technology has been playing a crucial role in the industry for long.

-Robots neither have nor will they replace the human workforce, quite the contrary, there will be a huge demand for skilled mechanics and technicians for the utilization and maintenance of the robotics.
+Robots neither have nor will they replace the human workforce, quite the contrary, there will be a huge demand for skilled mechanics and technicians for the utilization and maintenance of robotics.
 Yes, the lack of qualified, trained, and experienced technicians might have been preventing many manufacturers from investing in robotic automation.

 The only thing manufacturers need to prepare for the future is to adopt technologies like robotic process automation and train the workers and interns about its optimum usage.
-Also, organizing seminars and events to make students (that are about to be graduated) aware of the career options in manufacturing, can help prepare the next generation of manufacturers.
+Also, organizing seminars and events to make students (that are about to graduate) aware of the career options in manufacturing, can help prepare the next generation of manufacturers.

 The Age of Automation